Sahilll94/Travel-Book/CONTRIBUTING.md

 Once your contributions have been merged into the main repository:

 1. **Visit the Contributors Page**: Navigate to [Contributors](https://travelbook.sahilfolio.live/contributors) to view current contributors and learn about the application process
-2. **Complete the Application**: Fill out the form at [Contributors](https://travelbook.sahilfolio.live/contributors) with details about your contributions
+2. **Complete the Application**: Fill out the form with details about your contributions
-3. **Provide Documentation**: Include links to your merged pull requests, issues you've worked on, or documentation you've created
+3. **Provide Documentation**: Include links to your merged pull requests and issues you've worked on
 4. **Wait for Review**: Our team reviews applications within 3-5 business days
 5. **Get Featured**: Approved contributors are showcased on the main contributors page

 #### Application Requirements

 To be considered for contributor recognition, ensure that:
-- Your contribution has been merged or accepted into the project
+- Your contribution has been merged into the project
 - You provide accurate information about your work
-- You include relevant links to pull requests, issues, or documentation
+- You include relevant links to pull requests or issues
-- You use a professional profile photo and accurate contact information
+- You use professional contact information

 #### Types of Contributions Recognized

 We recognize various types of contributions including:
-- **Code Contributions**: Features, bug fixes, performance improvements, refactoring, testing
+- **Code Contributions**: Features, bug fixes, performance improvements, testing
-- **Documentation**: README updates, API docs, tutorials, code comments, user guides
+- **Documentation**: README updates, guides, code comments, tutorials
-- **Design & UX**: UI/UX improvements, design assets, accessibility enhancements
+- **Design & UX**: UI improvements, design assets, accessibility enhancements
-- **Community Support**: Issue reporting, bug triaging, user support, feature suggestions
+- **Community Support**: Issue reporting, user support, community engagement

 #### Review Process

 All contributor applications undergo a verification process:
 1. Your submission will be reviewed by our team within 3-5 business days
-2. We verify your contributions against project history and documentation
+2. We verify your contributions against project history
 3. You will receive an email notification with the review outcome
 4. Approved submissions will appear on the contributors page within 24 hours